mbwatson/publications/README.md

 #### The Server

 Nginx will serve the static assets (as outlined in [the Django documentation](https://docs.djangoproject.com/en/2.1/howto/static-files/deployment/), so we mount those directories as separate volumes in both the `webapp` and the `server` service.
 Additionally, we also mount our custom Nginx configuration file `./nginx/default.conf` file to replace the default Nginx `.conf` file.

+No external build instructions are required, hence no need for a `Dockerfile` in the `postgres` directory.

 ## Quickstart